swt30/thesis/chapters/04-heating/04-heating.md

 And for internally-heated planets, we can obtain significantly differently temperatures at the radiative--convective boundary.
 Because these temperatures set the upper boundary condition for the interior part of my model, the interior may also be at a different temperature if we assume a fixed opacity.

-### Comparison to scale-height atmosphere
+### Comparison to a fixed-height atmosphere

 Finally, I compared the results from the two-stream atmosphere to an isothermal fixed-height atmosphere.
-The fixed-height atmosphere (@sec:isothermal-fixed-height-atmosphere) comes from assuming that the atmosphere is exponential in pressure with optical depth.
+The fixed-height atmosphere (@sec:isothermal-fixed-height-atmosphere) comes from assuming that the atmosphere is isothermal and hence exponential in pressure with depth.
-It also assumes that the atmosphere is isothermal.
 My two-stream atmosphere becomes exponential for constant $g$ and constant $T$ at $τ ≪ 1$.^[@Guillot2010] Therefore, if we force the two-stream atmosphere to be isothermal by setting $κ_\mathrm{th} = 0$ (and therefore $dT/dm = 0$, by @eq:temperature-gradient-generic), we should approach the limit of the fixed-height atmosphere.